-By partnering with individuals, historical and community groups, it will include both historical, genealogical, architectural resources to provide a broad, inclusive, indepth study of the past history of the area - Bridgedale, Gunningsville and Riverview Heights - in order to document the Town of Riverview, New Brunswick.
+It includes historical, genealogical, and architectural resources to provide a broad, inclusive, indepth study of the past history of the area - Bridgedale, Gunningsville and Riverview Heights - in order to document the Town of Riverview, New Brunswick.

 In September 1983, the Riverview Town Council appointed Mr. T.H.
 Prescott and Mrs. Shirley McConnell to act as joint chairpersons of the Riverview Bicentennial Committee.
 This Committee, which included Jere McCabe, Brenda Prescott, Shirley Margeson and Barbara Delahunt, was given the responsibility of organizing and implementing all aspects of Bicentennial celebrations in Riverview in conjunction with New Brunswick's Bicentennial celebrations.